Chief of feces-eating cult arrested after 11 useless bodies discovered during raid

 ที่งงคือทำไมถึงต้องเป็นหมอปลาที่เป็นคนประสานหรือนำสังคมไปเจอเรื่องอะไรแบบนี้ ทั้งที่คนที่ควรจะเป็นบุกไปจับ ไปเจอ หรือเปิดเผยมันควรเป็น ตร. หรือ จนท. ของรัฐ ไม่ใช่หรอ ทำไมถึงปล่อยให้มีเรื่องขนาดนี้เกิดขึ้น สุดจริงบ้านนี้เมืองนี้ #พระบิดา

-Thai Enquirer attempted to reach local police in Chaiyaphum for remark, but they didn't respond by the time of publishing.
+Thai Enquirer attempted to achieve native police in Chaiyaphum for comment, however they did not reply by the point of publishing.

-Authorities are nonetheless looking the group’s compound for different suspicious material.
-That is an ongoing story and we will have more details in the coming days.
+Authorities are still searching the group’s compound for different suspicious material.
+This is an ongoing story and we will have more particulars in the coming days.

 Quelle: www.thaienquirer.com